MUD1: History

 In 1984, Compunet, a UK-based network primarily for Commodore 64 users, licensed MUD1 and ran it from late 1984 until 1987, when CompuNet abandoned the DEC-10 platform they were using.

-Trubshaw and Bartle worked together at Multi-User Entertainment to create MUD2 the second generation of MUD.
-In 1985, Richard Bartle created MUD1 version 4, better known as MUD2.
-It was intended to be run as a service for British Telecom.
+Trubshaw and Bartle (with the assistance of Simon Dally) subsequently formed the company Multi-User Entertainment Limited, and proceeded to work on MUD version 4, also known as MUD2 (released in 1985).
+MUD2 was intended to be run as a service for British Telecom.

 In 1987, MUD1 was licensed by CompuServe, who pressured Richard Bartle to close down the instance of MUD1, better known as 'Essex MUD', that was still running at Essex University.
-This resulted in the deletion of the MUD account in October 1987.
+This resulted in the deletion of the MUD account that October.
 This left MIST, a derivative of MUD1 with similar gameplay, as the only remaining MUD running on the Essex University network, becoming one of the first of its kind to attain broad popularity.
 MIST ran until the machine that hosted it, a PDP-10, was superseded in early 1991.

 MUD1 ran under the name British Legends until late 1999 and was retired along with other software during CompuServe's Y2K cleanup efforts.

 In 2000, Viktor Toth rewrote the BCPL source code for MUD1 to C++ and opened it alongside MUD2 on British-legends.com.

-In 2014, Stanford University secured permission to redistribute the game's blueprints from the authors of MUD1.
+In 2014, with permission from the authors of MUD1, the C++ reimplementation of MUD1 was deposited within the archives of Stanford University for historical purposes.

+In 2020, the full source code for the PDP-10 implementation of MUD1 (as of 1986) was released on GitHub (with permission from the authors), under the GPL v3 license.

 Reception

-Computer Gaming World in 1993 called British Legends on CompuServe "your typical text-based multi-player role-playing game with an emphasis on magic".
+Computer Gaming World in 1993 called British Legends on CompuServe as a "typical text-based multi-player role-playing game" with an emphasis on magic.